Skip to main content

 Principle of responsibility

-Luke’s Code of Conduct lies at the core of all of our responsible action and outlines the ethical principles according to which we work.
-The responsible conduct of Luke’s research has been ensured with a commitment to the ethical guidelines of the Finnish National Board on Research Integrity (TENK).
+Luke’s Code of Conduct forms the foundation of all responsible activities at Luke and defines the ethical principles guiding our work.
+The responsibility of research at Luke is ensured through commitment to the ethical guidelines of The Finnish National Board on Research Integrity TENK.

-A planned research project is subject to ethical pre review if it may cause significant harm or risks to:
+A planned research project is subject to prior ethical review if it may reasonably be expected to result in significant adverse impacts on:

 • animal welfare or health